ranjeet-h/frontend-interview-preparation/04-react-theory-concepts.md

-Of course!
-With 4.1 years of experience in React, you can expect questions that go beyond the basics and delve into your understanding of architecture, performance, and best practices.
-Here is a comprehensive list of questions to help you prepare for your second-round interview, covering the entire spectrum of React development.
+Ad exp developer You can expect questions that go beyond the basics and delve into your understanding of architecture, performance, and best practices.
+Here is a comprehensive list of questions to help you prepare for your interview, covering the entire spectrum of React development.

  ### Core React Concepts